-(g) Foreign currency translation (continued)
+(g) Foreign currency translation (Continued)

 The functional currency of the foreign operation Resonance USA Inc. is United States dollars (US\$).
-As at the reporting date the assets and liabilities of this subsidiary are translated into the presentation currency of Resonance Health Limited at the rate of exchange ruling at the statement of financial position date and the statement of comprehensive income is translated at the average exchange rate for the year.
+As at the reporting date the assets and liabilities of this subsidiary are translated into the presentation currency of Resonance Health Limited at the rate of exchange ruling at the balance date and the statement of comprehensive income is translated at the average exchange rate for the year.
 The exchange differences arising on the translation are taken directly to a separate component recognised in the foreign currency translation reserve in equity.
-On disposal of a foreign entity, the deferred cumulative amount recognised in equity relating to that particular foreign operation is recognised in profit or loss.
+On disposal of a foreign entity, the deferred cumulative amount recognised in equity relating to that particular foreign operation is recognised in the Statement of Comprehensive Income.